-Harold Porter National Botanical Garden is a 440-acre nature reserve in the heart of the coastal fynbos, where the Cape floral kingdom is at its richest.
-The profusion of plants supports 78 species of birds and a wide range of small mammals, including large troops of chacma baboons.
+This 440-acre nature reserve is in the heart of the coastal fynbos, where the Cape floral kingdom is at its richest.
+The profusion of plants supports 96 species of birds and a wide range of small mammals, including large troops of chacma baboons.
 You couldn't ask for a more fantastic setting, cradled between the Atlantic and the towering peaks of the 3,000-foot Kogelberg Range.
 Walking trails wind through the reserve and into the mountains via Disa and Leopard's kloofs,

 which echo with the sound of waterfalls.
 Back at the main buildings, a pleasant restaurant serves light meals and teas.
 Book ahead for a volunteer guide to take you around the gardens, for which a donation is welcome.
 To get to the garden from the penguin colony, return to Porter Drive and turn right to rejoin the R44.
-Drive another 2 km (1 mi) to get here.
+Drive another 2 km (1 mile) to get here.